drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/07.orders/01.order-types/docs.md

 ![Order refresh settings](../images/order-types-refresh.png)

-Each order type can control its refresh settings to control how often order draft’s are processed.
+Each order type can control its refresh settings to control how often order drafts are processed.
 This controls the [order refresh process.](../03.order-processing)

 ![Order type cart settings](../images/order-types-cart.png)